rirenner/aci-ansible/docs/aci_contract_module.rst

 -----

 .. note::
+    - This module does not manage Contract Subjects, see :ref:`aci_contract_subject <aci_contract_subject>` to do this.
+Contract Subjects can still be removed using this module.
-    - The tenant used must exist before using this module in your playbook.
+    - The ``tenant`` used must exist before using this module in your playbook.
 The :ref:`aci_tenant <aci_tenant>` module can be used for this.
     - By default, if an environment variable ``<protocol>_proxy`` is set on the target host, requests will be sent through that proxy.
 This behaviour can be overridden by setting a variable for this task (see `setting the environment <http://docs.ansible.com/playbooks_environment.html>`_), or by using the ``use_proxy`` option.
     - HTTP redirects can redirect from HTTP to HTTPS so you should be sure that your proxy environment for both protocols is correct.